Easy Chicken Pot Pie Recipe With Biscuits

-When it comes to cozy comfort food, few dishes can rival a Chicken Pot Pie.
+When it comes to cozy comfort food, few dishes rival a Chicken Pot Pie.
 This recipe takes all the flavors of a traditional chicken pot pie and transforms them into a hearty, family-friendly casserole that’s both delicious and easy to prepare.
-With tender chicken, tasty vegetables, and a topping of flaky biscuits, the whole family is sure to love this Chicken Pot Pie Casserole recipe.
+With tender chicken, a medley of vegetables, and a topping of flaky biscuits, this Chicken Pot Pie Casserole is sure to please the whole family.

 Ingredients

-- 1 cup frozen mixed vegetables (peas, carrots)
+- 1 cup frozen mixed vegetables (peas, carrots, green beans)

 - ½ cup diced onion